Skip to main content

 What kind of investor does that make her?

 “Lazy and smart”, she says.
 “Lazy” in that she takes a low maintenance, set and forget approach when investing her money to free up time for things that she can control or influence.
-“Smart” because she Pays Herself First by automatic payment, automates the investing process and chooses what she believes are the best investment options available.
+“Smart” because she pays herself first by automatic payment, automates the investing process and chooses what she believes are the best investment options available.

 She’s picked up a few lessons along the way